SBUDNIC

 SBUDNIC was a 3U (one unit) CubeSat designed and built by an interdisciplinary group of undergraduate and graduate students at Brown University and the National Research Council of Italy, for research and educational purposes.

+Overview

 The satellite was an open-source hardware project designed to be cheaply and easily reproduced, using commercial off-the-shelf parts like an Arduino Nano and AA Energizer batteries.

+History

 The project was financed by Brown's Undergraduate Finance Board, the National Research Council of Italy, and Rhode Island's NASA Space Grant Consortium.

-The satellite was deployed from D-Orbit's ION Satellite Carrier on the SpaceX Falcon 9 Transporter 5 mission.
+The satellite was deployed on 9 June 2022 from D-Orbit's ION Satellite Carrier on the SpaceX Falcon 9 Transporter 5 mission.

 The satellite decayed from orbit on 10 August 2023.